WLaeremans/Polymer_networks_with_ring-forming_catch_bonds/README.md

 The strain rate is obtained from a linear fit to the creep regime after the reactions are activated.

-The figure highlights the emergence of microscopic and macroscopic catch-bond behavior described in the manuscript.
+The figure highlights the emergence catch bond behaviour described in the manuscript.

 ### Figure 5